gvellut/gpx2exif/README.md

                                   format).
 Multiple possible.[default: no
                                   shift]

-  -d, --delta-tz TEXT             Time zone offset to apply to the photo times
+  -z, --delta-tz TEXT             Time zone offset to apply to the photo times
                                   to match the date in GPX (see documentation for format).
 If present, assumes --ignore-
                                   offset. [default: no shift (timezone of the